-On August 14, 2017, the Company closed a private placement of 5,527,500 units at \$0.20 per unit for total gross proceeds of \$1,105,500.
+On August 14, 2017, the Company closed a private placement of 4,527,500 units at \$0.20 per unit.
 Each unit consists of one common share and one-half of one transferable share purchase warrant, each whole warrant exercisable into one additional common share at a price of \$0.40 per share for a period of two years from the date of issue.
 The warrants are subject to an acceleration provision, whereby any time after four months from the date of issuance and before the expiry date, if the closing price of the common shares of the Company is \$0.75 or above for 10 consecutive trading days, the Company may provide notice to the holder (the "Acceleration Notice") that the warrants will expire on the date which is 30 days from the date of the Acceleration Notice.
-1,000,000 units of this private placement were closed into escrow, subject to certain conditions.
-As of June 30, 2017, \$305,500 of share subscription was received towards this private placement.
+A fair value of \$79,879 was assigned to these warrants.